eiiiiix/Minetest-PvP-Stuff/README.md

 WiP
-install it by creating a new folder named "pvpcrap" in your mods folder then copy the fies from this repo in
+Install it by creating a new folder named "pvpcrap" in your mods folder then copy the fies from this repo in